cfu288/mere-medical/apps/docs/docs/FAQ.md

 ```

 With that said, Mere Medical is designed to be secure and private, and we take data transparency, privacy, and security very seriously, offering features like on-device encryption at rest and the ability to self-host.
 You can see our [Privacy Policy](/privacy-policy) for more information.

+## Self-Hosting Troubleshooting

+### I get "Unable to search for healthcare systems" when self-hosting.
+What's wrong?

+This typically means your `PUBLIC_URL` environment variable isn't configured correctly.
+Open browser DevTools (F12) → Network tab and check the failed request URL.
+If you see `/$PUBLIC_URL/api/...`, the variable isn't being injected.
+Make sure `PUBLIC_URL` includes the protocol (e.g., `https://yourdomain.com` not just `yourdomain.com`).
+See the [Docker troubleshooting guide](./getting-started/docker#troubleshooting) for more details.

+### I updated my .env file but changes aren't taking effect.
+Why?

+Environment variables are injected when the Docker container first starts.
+Restarting the container won't pick up changes - you need to remove and recreate it: `docker compose down && docker compose rm && docker compose up`.
+After recreating, do a hard refresh in your browser (`Ctrl+F5`) to clear cached files.

+### The app works in one browser but not another.
+What should I try?

+Some browsers (particularly Brave) aggressively cache the application.
+Try a hard refresh (`Ctrl+F5`), clearing your browser cache, or using a different browser like Firefox.